Archie735/resource-group-storage-container/README.md

 <h3 align="center"> 1.
 How to create a resource group</h3>

+      What is a Resource Group?
+      "A container that holds related resources for an Azure solution" - Microsoft

 - On the homepage of <a href="www.portal.azure.com"> Azure</a>, search for resource group and click on the resource group icon.

 <img src=https://github.com/Archie735/resource-group-storage-container/assets/150314129/45a39293-2dc4-42ae-9218-bc7f6e58a138 width="10%" height="auto" alt="resource group icon"/>